khulnasoft/khulnasoft/docker-images/codeinsights-db/README.md

 # codeinsights-db

-This image provides a Postresql server for the _codeinsights_ database for Sourcegraph.
+This image provides a Postresql server for the _codeinsights_ database for Khulnasoft.

 ## Building and testing